seethavenkatadri/InsightProject/README.md

 ## Engineering challenges

-- Joining two real-time streams of data
+- Joining two real-time streams of data and handle the frequency difference between them
 - Finding the closest weather station for a given flight
-- Handling frequency difference between the 2 streams

 ## Trade-offs